-We report synthesis results for a few standard benchmark circuits [16].
-We treat each output of a benchmark circuit as a target function.
-Table 2 lists values for nand m, the number of products for each target function $f_T$ and its dual $f_T^D$ , respectively.
-These were obtained through sum-of-products minimization using the program Espresso [17].
+In Table 2 we report synthesis results for a few standard benchmark circuits [18].
+We treat each output of a benchmark circuit as a separate target function.

+The values for n and m represent the number of products for each target function f_T and its dual f_T^D , respectively.
+We obtained these through sum-of-products minimization using the program Espresso [20].
+The lattice size, representing the number of switches, is computed as a product of n and m.

-For the lower bound calculation, we obtained values of v and y, the minimum degrees of $f_T$ and $f_T^D$ , as follows: first we generated prime implicant tables for the target functions and their duals using Espresso with the "-Dprimes" option; then we deleted prime implicants one by one, beginning with those that had the most literals, until we obtained an expression of minimum degree.
-Given values of v and y, the lower bound is computed from the inequalities in Theorem 4.
+For the lower bound calculation, we obtained values of v and y, the minimum degrees of f_T and f_T^D , as follows: first we generated prime implicant tables for the target functions and their duals using Espresso with the "-Dprimes" option; then we deleted prime implicants one by one, beginning with those that had the most literals, until we obtained an expression of minimum degree.
+Given values of v and y, we computed the lower bound from the inequalities in Theorem 4.
+Table 2 lists the runtimes for the lattice size and the lower bound calculations.

-TABLE 1: Lower bounds on the lattice size for different values of v and y.

-We report runtimes for the lattice size and the lower bound calculations in Table 2.
 The runtimes for the lattice size consist of the time for obtaining the functions' duals and for SOP minimization of both the functions and their duals.
 The runtimes for the lower bound consist of the time for generating the prime implicant tables and for obtaining the minimum degrees from the tables.
-Trials were performed on an AMD Athlon 64 X2 6000+ Processor (at 3Ghz) with 3.6GB of RAM running Linux.
-Only one core was utilized for the trials.
+We performed trials on an AMD Athlon 64 X2 6000+ Processor (at 3Ghz) with 3.6GB of RAM running Linux.